edwin2236/todo-admin/README.md

 # todo-admin

-Simple project with TypeScript, Vite and Clean arquitecture
+Simple project with TypeScript, Vite and Clean architecture